Homework 11

 Make sure to update the

-clause in each file to include the new public functions you write.
+provideclause in each file to include the new public functions you write.
+Don't include helpers that you create as a part of implementing your code.

-Please comment your source code so that you and I can easily find the pieces relevant to this assignment.
+Please comment your source code so that you and I can easily find the various pieces.

 A Data Abstraction for Cells

-In order to support mutable variables, our interpreter must map names not to values but to locations that hold values.
+In order to support mutable variables, our interpreter must map names to locations that hold values, rather than to the values themselves.
 To provide this behavior, we need an abstract data type called a cell.
 The cell ADT is an example of a mutable object.
-We explored several alternative implementations for mutable objects in Sessions 24-26: various bank accounts, a counter, and an add function with memory.
-All depend on a closure.

 The interface of the cell ADT consists of three operations: